Chris Taylor Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have a 4.14 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles have a 4.16 team ERA that ranks 16th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.